-Q. I am seeing the following return when I try to save the configuration with my API keys: ‘Fail: Unable to validate TruSTAR credentials’.
+Q. When I try to save the configuration with my API keys, I see this message ‘Fail: Unable to validate TruSTAR credentials’.

 Q. My issue isn’t listed here.
 How do I collect data to work with TruSTAR support?

-A. To begin the process of filing a support issue with TruSTAR< first download the workflow app logs using this procedure:
+A. To begin the process of filing a support issue with TruSTAR, first download the App logs using this procedure:

 - Click System and License Management in the QRadar Admin Panel.

-- Select the host on which the TruSTAR workflow app is installed
+- Select the host on which the TruSTAR App is installed

 - Click Actions in the top panel and select the Collect Log Files option.
 This opens the Log File Collection popup window.